Sera91/gABi/slearn/coreBN/README.md

 =====

-coreBN is a python library for working with Probabilistic Graphical Models.
+coreBN is a python library for Automatic Structure Learning in the framework of Probabilistic (Causal) Graphical Models.
+(TO DO: change coreBN in SLEARN)

 Dependencies
 =============

 It has following non optional dependencies:
-- python 3.6 or higher
+- python 3.8
 - networkX
 - scipy
 - numpy
+- pandas
 - pytorch

-Some of the functionality would also require:
 - tqdm
-- pandas
 - pyparsing
 - statsmodels
 - joblib